Henry Chow's Story

 Sir Henry Francis Chow was born a Papua New Guinean on the 10th of July 1933 in Rabaul, East New Britain Province, Papua New Guinea.
 Educated in Rabaul and Australia, he was the first person from the country after the Second World War to serve an apprenticeship and be trained as a boat designer/builder in Australia.

-He started Toboi Shipbuilding Company with only eight employees in 1958 after returning to Rabual with his wife.
+He started Toboi Shipbuilding Company with only eight employees in 1958 after returning to Rabaul with his wife.
 By 1972, Toboi Shipbuilding Company had 120 employees and had designed and built 170 vessels.

-Sir Henry Chow has been actively involved in local and community service, politics and commerce, the People’s Progress Party as well as Philanthropy.
-He was awarded the Title of “Officer of the British Empire” (OBE) by the Queen on the 16th of September 1975 and promoted to “Knight Bachelor” (Kt.) on the 1st of January 2000 for his long service to the people of Papua New Guinea.
+Sir Henry Chow has been actively involved in local and community service, politics and commerce, the People's Progress Party, and philanthropy.
+He was awarded the Title of "Officer of the British Empire" (OBE) by the Queen on the 16th of September 1975 and promoted to "Knight Bachelor" (Kt.) on the 1st of January 2000 for his long service to the people of Papua New Guinea.

 He was appointed Chairman of the National Research Institute (NRI) in January 2007.
 On the 6th of March, 2001, Sir Henry Chow became the Honorary Consul General resident in Port Moresby of the Republic of Singapore.
 In recognition of his contributions to the people in the Southern Region of Guangdong Province, in the Republic of China, Sir Chow was presented a Golden Medal.

 I was first formally introduced to the Chow family during a PNG NRI delegation visit to Lae to inspect the major food manufacturing facilities as part of the ‘PNG NRI Leadership Development Program’ initiative from the 20th to 22nd September 2016.
 This was indeed an eye-opening and humbling experience.